songshibo/blender-mat-addon/README.md

 ## Usage

-- Download source file in .zip.
+- Blender version >= 3.0
+- Clone the repo
+- Compress the folder `mat_import` into mat_import.zip
 - Open blender.
 - Edit > Preferences > Addons.
 - Click Install button.
-- Select .zip.
+- Select mat_import.zip.
 - Check the checkbox of the MAT add-on to enable it.

 ---